 “Avoid in pregnancy, due to reported emmenagogue and abortifacient effects from its uterine stimulant activity (in vitro or in animals).”

-The above list is just a select few of the many herbs that may be unsafe to consume during pregnancy.
+Reminder that the above list is just a select few of the many herbs that may be unsafe to consume during pregnancy.
 In general, it is best to avoid herbs while pregnant unless approved by your healthcare practitioner.